kaankrckl/invent/README.md

 * Download the installer for Node.js 6 or greater.
 * Copy this project.
 * Open the project folder with a text editor.
-* Install necessary packeges using npm install command.
+* Install necessary packages using npm install command.
 * Start project with npm start command.